jasonmcaffee/currents/README.md

-# occurence
+# Currents
-javascript event bus
+javascript event bus without the need of strings.